First-sale doctrine: Overview of copyright law application

 The doctrine was first recognized by the Supreme Court of the United States in 1908 (see Bobbs-Merrill Co. v.
 Straus) and subsequently codified in the Copyright Act of 1909.
 In the Bobbs-Merrill case, the publisher, Bobbs-Merrill, had inserted a notice in its books that any retail sale at a price under $1.00 would constitute an infringement of its copyright.
 The defendants, who owned Macy's department store, disregarded the notice and sold the books at a lower price without Bobbs-Merrill's consent.
 The Supreme Court held that the exclusive statutory right to "vend" applied only to the first sale of the copyrighted work.

 Today, this rule of law is codified in 17 U.S.C. § 109(a), which provides:

-"Notwithstanding the provisions of section 106 (3), the owner of a particular copy or phonorecord lawfully made under this title, or any person authorized by such owner, is entitled, without the authority of the copyright owner, to sell or otherwise dispose of the possession of that copy or phonorecord."
+Notwithstanding the provisions of section 106 (3), the owner of a particular copy or phonorecord lawfully made under this title, or any person authorized by such owner, is entitled, without the authority of the copyright owner, to sell or otherwise dispose of the possession of that copy or phonorecord.

 The elements of the first sale doctrine can be summarized as follows: (1) the copy was lawfully made with the authorization of the copyright owner; (2) ownership of the copy was initially transferred under the copyright owner's authority; (3) the defendant is a lawful owner of the copy in question; and (4) the defendant's use implicates the distribution right only; not the reproduction or some other right given to the copyright owner.

+Although copyright has always been treated as a limited territorial right, in 2013 in Kirtsaeng v.
+John Wiley & Sons, Inc. the US Supreme Court eliminated the territorial restriction on the first sale.
+Since then, copyrighted products legally bought abroad (often at a lower price) can be legally imported and sold in the US without any post-sale restrictions.